SeldonIO/seldon-core/docs/kubernetes/autoscaling.md

 Autoscaling of inference servers via `seldon-scheduler` is under consideration for the roadmap.
 This allow for more fine grained interactions with model autoscaling.
 {% endhint %}

+Autoscaling both Models and Servers using HPA and custom metrics is possible for the special case of single model serving (i.e. single model per server).
+Check the detailed documentation [here](hpa-rps-autoscaling.md).
+For multi-model serving (MMS), a different solution is needed as discussed below.

 ## Model autoscaling

 As each model server can serve multiple models, models can scale across the available replicas of the